Week 1 - A Singing Church

 We have a rich history of singing to and about God in worship.
 From the recitation of the simplest metrical Psalm to the most sublime artistic offerings of high church music, we are called by God to try to express the inexpressible to the unapproachable Creator of everything through our Saviour Jesus Christ.
 The Bible tells us that true worship happens in spirit and in truth, and when we sing our best before God we are not judged by our abilities but rather by our obedience to His commandment to worship Him in song.
 Here is what John Wesley had to say about singing to God.

 "Above all, sing spiritually.
 Have an eye to God in every word you sing.
 Aim at pleasing him more than yourself, or any other creature.
-In order to do this, attend strictly to the sense of what you sing, and see that your heart is not carried away with the sound, but offered to God continually; so shall your singing be such as the Lord will approve here, and reward you when he cometh in the clouds of heaven"
+In order to do this, attend strictly to the sense of what you sing, and see that your heart is not carried away with the sound, but offered to God continually; so shall your singing be such as the Lord will approve here, and reward you when he cometh in the clouds of heaven."

 John Wesley in Select Hymns, 1761